• Skip to primary navigation

 Don Baiocchi

-Just 3 ingredients conjure up the sunny hills of Italy in this bubbly cocktail.
+A Limoncello Spritz needs just 3 ingredients to conjure up the sunny hills of Italy.
 Limoncello, Prosecco and soda water are the perfect partners for an instant party.

 Print Recipe Pin Recipe